HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 ## Author(s)

-*Recommended format for Authors:*

  `[Trent Smith](mailto:tsmith12@ucsc.edu)`

  `[Hannes Schmidt](mailto:hannes@ucsc.edu)`

 ## Shepherd
-***Leave this blank.** This role is assigned by DCP PM to guide the **Author(s)** through the RFC process.*

-*Recommended format for Shepherds:*

  `[Name](mailto:username@example.com)`

 ## Motivation

-*Describe the user or technical need in detail [with alignment to the DCP roadmap priorities where possible].
-Link prior community discussions to demonstrate support for this RFC.*

 One of the DCP's primary objectives is to ensure the durability of the (meta)data it contains and to maintain a complete record of the changes made to